 Hi.
-I'm a graduate student in the at Harvard University.
+I'm a postdoctoral scholar in the .
 Using functional neuroimaging and behavioral methods, I study egocentric inferential biases, self-centered communication, and the cognitive and neural mechanisms for escaping our subjective perspective.

 This is my

 Publications:Tamir, D.I., Mitchell, J.P.
 (2013).
 Anchoring and adjustment during social inferences.
 Journal of Experimental Psychology: General.
 142(1), 151-162.
 Tamir, D.I., Mitchell, J.P.
 (2012).
 Disclosing information about the self is intrinsically rewarding.
 Proceedings of the National Academy of Sciences, 109(21), 8038-8043.
 Tamir, D.I., Mitchell, J.P.
 (2011).
 The default network distinguishes construals of proximal versus distal events.
 Journal of Cognitive Neuroscience, 23(10), 2945-2955.
 Tamir, D.I., Mitchell, J.P.
 (2010).
 The neural correlates of anchoring-and-adjustment during mentalizing.
 Proceedings of the National Academy of Sciences, 107(24), 10827-10832.

 Yoon, J.H., Tamir, D., Minzenberg, M.J., Ragland, J.D., Ursu, S., Carter, C.S.
 (2008).
 Multivariate pattern analysis of functional magnetic resonance imaging data reveals deficits in distributed representations in schizophrenia.
 Biological Psychiatry, 64, 1035–1041.